 ***I’ve had a lot of questions about what color the roses are.
-If you look at the photo above that shows the three roses, the one on the left is cream pink.
+If you look at the photo above that shows the three roses, the one on the left is light pink.
 The color in real life is a salmon/coral color, though it showed up slightly more red in the photos.
-The one in the middle is pink apricot.
+The one in the middle is light apricot.
 The one on the right is bubblegum.
-If you are looking for a true red, I’d recommend the dusty rose or red colors.
+If you are looking for a true red, I’d recommend these colors.
 Hope this is helpful!!***

 Templates (Download them here on Martha Stewart and enlarge to your desired size.
 They recommend enlarging to 200% but I went with 150% to make them a little smaller and more manageable.
 All measurements I discuss here will be for the 150% size)

 Paper-wrapped Stem Wires (Six per flower)